Angus King, Independent Senator, Claims 20 Minutes Are Missing From Donald Trump’s Ukraine Transcript

 King told CNN’s Cooper that he believed the president did not understand the definition of treason.

-The Independent said he believed Trump thinks that “criticism of him is treason against the United States.
+The independent said he believed Trump thinks that “criticism of him is treason against the United States.
 That’s not true.
 That’s just not the way it works.”